• Skip to primary navigation

 3 - Coffee liqueur

-It might not be a great idea to add Coffee liqueur to other dishes like baked goods, but it blends excellently with coffee-flavored desserts like Irish Coffee or Tiramisu.
+It might not be a great idea to add Coffee liqueur to other dishes like baked goods, but it blends excellently with coffee-flavored desserts like Irish Coffee or Tiramisu - for a bold coffee profile reference Turkish coffee taste breakdown.

 Just like Chocolate liqueur, it varies in alcohol content and caffeine, so you should use it well.